Mobile Cook's Galley, Museum of the Riverina

-The Mobile Cook's Galley, part of the Museum of the Riverina, is a heritage-listed former mobile field kitchen and now museum collection and museum exhibit located in the Wagga Wagga Botanic Gardens, Baden Powell Drive, Wagga Wagga, in the City of Wagga Wagga local government area of New South Wales, Australia.
+The Mobile Cook's Galley, part of the Museum of the Riverina, is a heritage-listed former mobile field kitchen and now museum collection and museum exhibit located in the Wagga Wagga Botanic Gardens, Baden Powell Drive, Wagga Wagga, in the Riverina region of New South Wales, Australia.
 It was designed and built in 1934 by Jim McGilvray and Harold Fife.
 It is also known as the Chaff cutting train.
 The property is owned by City of Wagga Wagga.
 It was added to the New South Wales State Heritage Register on 24 December 2004.

 History

 The Cook's Galley was a mobile kitchen used to prepare food to feed the chaff cutting team owned and run by the Fife family during the 1930s and 1940s.
 Jim McGilvray (carpenter) and Harold Fife made it from recycled materials in 1934.

 It consists of a carriage of four steel wheels with a drawbar for towing.
 The drawbar was attached to the back of a Roden or McClaren traction engine.
 On top of the carriage a rectangular cabin was fitted with two single full-length doors and a small window at one end.
 The kitchen contains a coal stove for cooking, a wooden cupboard for storage (below) and food preparation (above).
 Elsewhere in the kitchen are a number of wooden packing cases, food bins, cooking and eating utensils, fire tools and pitching forks.